-Summertime calls for light, fresh foods.
+Summertime calls for light, fresh Summer foods.
 Salad is obviously on the list but what else?
-Read on to not only learn about some of summer’s healthiest foods but also why they’re good for us.
+Read on to not only learn about some of healthiest summer foods but also why they’re good for us.
 When you’re done, check out some of the amazing programs and services that TNT offers, such as Grocery Store Tours, Healthy Cooking Courses and In-Home Food Pantry Prep, that will help you to achieve your nutritional goals.

 Juicy watermelon is one of the most hydrating summer foods.
 Not only is it refreshing, but its lovely red hue means it’s a concentrated source of lycopene — the same heart-protective compound found in tomatoes.
 Lycopene is absorbed more when eaten with fat, so try watermelon drizzled with olive oil in a sweet and savory summer salad, or brush it with oil and grill it.